eternitywall/blog.eternitywall.com/_posts/2018-04-13-sign-to-contract.md

 ```

 Now go to the sign-to-contract (`s2c`) branch,
-copy the plugin file in the local electrum directory,
+copy the plugin file in the local Electrum directory,
-then copy a temporary version of setup.py in the custom version of python-opentimestamps just downloaded.
+then copy a temporary version of `setup.py` in the custom version of python-opentimestamps just downloaded.
 ```
 cd electrum-timestamp-plugin
 git checkout s2c